 Serve with couscous and a green salad.

 The weight of each spice blend does vary depending on the weight of the ingredients, I have had many customers ask how big/much is 20gm etc; so I am currently using volume as a guide - 30, 60 or 150ml.
-As a rough guide a small (30ml) tim is enought for 1 - 2 meals for 2 people.
+As a rough guide a small (30ml) tin is enough for 1 - 2 meals for 2 people.